 Summers is an Australian First Fleet surname.

-There are several Afflecks of interest.
-Lord Auchinleck, the father of James Boswell, took his title from the family estate in Ayrshire.
+There are several Afflecks of particular interest.
+Lord Auchinleck took his title from the family estate in Ayrshire.
 There was a Patrick de Aghleke in Lanarkshire in 1296.
-Auchinleck barely survives as a surname in Scotland, although it is remembered as that of a famous World War II general.
-Affleck, appears mainly in the Borders and Aberdeenshire.
-There are villages of Affleck in Lanarkshire and near Dundee.
-James MacVicar Affleck of Edinghame, a surgeon on the island of Jamaica, quartered his arms with those of MacVicar in Dec 1777.
-The Affleck of Edinghame arms illustrate a silver shield with three black bars and a red bordure.
+Auchenleck barely survives as a current surname in Scotland, although it is remembered as that of a famous World War II general.
+The surname Affleck appears mainly in the Borders and Aberdeenshire; there are villages named Affleck in Lanarkshire and near Dundee.
+James MacVicar Affleck of Edinghame, a surgeon on the island of Jamaica, combined his Affleck coat of arms (known in heraldry as quartering) with those of MacVicar in December 1777.
+The Affleck of Edinghame coat of arms is a silver shield with three black bars within a red border.

 Translate this page using Google Translate